What Can I Use Instead of a Slow Cooker? Best Alternative!

 Most cooking fanatics will have the Dutch oven and the slow cooker in their cooking toolbox.
 Why would you keep both on hand?

 First, the slow cooker doesn’t cost quite as much as a Dutch oven.
-You might pay $40 at most, while a Dutch oven will run you anywhere from $65 up to $600, depending on the Dutch oven.
+You might pay $40 at most, while a Dutch oven will run you anywhere from $65 to $600, depending on the brand.

-In contrast, the Dutch oven tends to make your recipes taste better.
+In contrast, the Dutch oven makes your delicious recipes taste better.
 Some vegetables taste terrible if you overcook them.
-The Dutch oven lets you add the vegetables later, and you don’t risk overcooking or undercooking them like you would with the slow cooker.
+This cookware lets you add the vegetables later, and you don’t risk overcooking or undercooking them like you would with the slow cooker.

 Expert Tip: Want to know how to elevate the flavor of your foods?
 Stirring in seasonings may work to an extent, but through heating the spice in oil or butter, you can take the flavor of your dish to the next level.
 This works especially well for browned meat and chicken.